-Like white light is a combination of various frequencies of colour, white noise is the audio version.
-A mash-up of different frequencies of sound it means we're probably tuning into around 20,000 various tones—all at the same time.
+Like white light is a combination of various frequencies of color, white noise is the audio version.
+A mash-up of different frequencies of sound, it means we're probably tuning into around 20,000 various tones—all at the same time.
 Washing machine, TV, radio, microwave, air con, traffic: Put them together and you'll get a hissing or blurring sound that's monotonous but also bizarrely comforting as it works to mute our own internal systems.

 "White noise provides a monotonous background that drowns out sudden sounds that could disturb sleep or relaxation," explains Jim Brown, MD, sleep consultant at BXR Powered by CHHP Clinic.
 "The sleeping brain is able to filter out familiar noises and so once you're used to the white noise, normal sleep should be maintained."